 A right-of-way permit must be obtained prior to performing any work within the City’s right-of-way.
-The contact is Fred Glaser in the Engineering Department, (317) 571-2441.
+The contact is Aaron Hoover in the Engineering Department, (317) 571-2441.

 If any portion of the proposed driveway will be located within a platted or dedicated easement, a Consent to Encroach Agreement must be executed.
 The agreement is reviewed by the City Engineer and the City Attorney and ultimately executed by the Board of Public Works and Safety.